MW 8x3 / N38 - neodymium magnet

 bulk discounts:

-Call us tel: +48 22 499 98 98 or get in touch via form on the contact page.
-You can check the strength and the appearance of neodymium magnet in our magnetic calculator force calculator
+Call us tel: +48 22 499 98 98 or get in touch via form on our website.
+You can check the mass as well as the appearance of neodymium magnet in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.